hantsy/building-restful-apis-with-springmvc-gitbook/boot-1.4.md

 	@ImportAutoConfiguration
 	public @interface DataJpaTest {}

-You can add your autoconfigure annotation to override the default config.
+You can add your `@AutoconfigureXXX` annotation to override the default config.

 	@AutoConfigureTestDatabase(replace=NONE)
 	@DataJpaTest